 Agencies have a range of options for facilitating the authentication and authorization of users in a hybrid identity model.
 One option is to use one account to facilitate access to both on-premises and cloud resources with the same password through synchronization.
 In this case, authentication and authorization would take place in the cloud.
 Another option is for the user to provide credentials to the cloud authentication service, which then passes the information to an on-premises service for validation.
-In this case, authorization takes place in the cloud and authentication takes place on-premises.
-Most likely, an agency will adopt a federated authentication model in which authentication generally takes place on-premises, except in certain circumstances, while authorization takes place in the cloud.
+In this case, authorization takes place in the cloud and authentication takes place on premises.
+Agencies are likely to adopt a federated authentication model in which authentication generally takes place on premises, except in certain circumstances, while authorization takes place in the cloud.
+This approach often serves as a migration step toward authentication that allows for parallel usage of cloud-based authentication alongside existing systems.
 Agencies have additional options to shift their identity services to the cloud without needing to federate with on-premises directory services.
 See Section 3 for further details.